DSC-Capstone/2024-25/assignments/projects/q2/report.md

 <i>A worthwhile Twitter thread to read.</i>
 </center>

 As in Quarter 1, your report will need to be written in LaTeX, using the LaTeX template on Overleaf linked below.
+Submissions not using this template or LaTeX will NOT receive a grade.

 <span class="fs-3">
 [Access the LaTeX template on Overleaf here.](https://www.overleaf.com/read/swwcqhtsdwbg#80379d){: .btn .btn-green }